 The Los Angeles River overflows and causes floods.
 Harry Chandler, publisher of the Los Angeles Times, dies.
 His son Norman assumes control of the publishing empire.
 The San Bernardino Freeway (10) opens.

-An eight-month strike by a major film workers union polarizes the Hollywood community.
+An eight-month strike by a major film studio workers union polarizes the Hollywood community.
+Strike tensions lead to a violent riot at Warner Brothers Studio gates in Burbank.
 Preacher Aimee Semple McPherson dies from a sleeping pill overdose.